lauragift21/giftegwuenu.dev/content/posts/build-a-blog-using-nuxt-js-content-module.md

   - vue
 canonical_url: true
-description: In this video, I'll share what you need to know about the Nuxt Content Module and how to use it in your nuxt applications.
+description: In this video, I'll share what you need to know about the Nuxt Content Module and how to use it in your Nuxt applications.
 ---
 [Nuxt.js](https://nuxtjs.org) is one of the technologies I'm really interested in and I made this video showing you how to use the Nuxt Content.
 [Nuxt.js Content](https://content.nuxtjs.org) is one of the newest additions to Nuxtjs.
 In this tutorial, we'll create a blog using Nuxt.js content as a Headless CMS.